Mixed Tensors of the General Linear Supergroup

-\textbf{Example.} $S^i \otimes S^j$ in $\calR_2$ with $i>j$: In this case one can show \cite{Heidersdorf-Weissauer-gl-2-2} where $\tilde{R}$ represents the summands with $deg < i+j$.
+\begin{example} $S^i \otimes S^j$ in $\calR_2$ with $i>j$: In this case one can show \cite{Heidersdorf-Weissauer-gl-2-2} where $\tilde{R}$ represents the summands with degree $ < i+j$.
 All the classical solutions have length $\leq 2$, hence their highest weights occur in the $S^i \otimes S^j$ tensor product.
-The highest weights are In fact \cite{Heidersdorf-Weissauer-gl-2-2} these constituents give half of the constituents in the middle Loewy layer of $M = S^i \otimes S^j$, the other half given by their twists with $B^{-1}$:
+The corresponding irreducible representations are In fact \cite{Heidersdorf-Weissauer-gl-2-2} these constituents give half of the constituents in the middle Loewy layer of $M = S^i \otimes S^j$, the other half given by their twists with $B^{-1}$: \end{example}